 Arthritis is a common joint condition that affects millions of people.
 The damage caused by arthritis can lead to painful, swollen joints with limited motion.
 As it progresses, patients become increasingly limited in their mobility and ability to function in everyday life.

-Both forms of arthritis are characterized by tender, swollen, warm joints.
-Joint stiffness and pain that is typically worse in the morning or after periods of inactivity.
-As the condition progresses common symptoms may also include loss of available motion in a joint and a sensation of “grinding” or “clicking” with movement.
+Typically, OA causes pain and stiffness in the joints.
+Furthermore, the stiffness and pain is typically worse in the morning or after periods of inactivity.
+As the condition progresses, common symptoms may also include loss of available motion in a joint.
+Additionally, you may hear or feel a sensation of “grinding” or “clicking” with movement.

 Unfortunately, there is no way to reverse the damage done by OA.
 However, a physical therapy plan can drastically help with symptoms and improve function.
 In addition, a physician can prescribe NSAID’s for short term relief of inflammation.

 Physical Therapy interventions are similar for all types of arthritis.
 A treatment program would help to decrease or manage pain and inflammation.
 This includes ice, heat, electric stimulation, and ultrasound.
 Additionally, gentle therapeutic exercise is used to increase strength around affected joints and stretching to increase or maintain flexibility.

 Commonly referred to as “RA,” Rheumatoid Arthritis is an autoimmune disorder which causes chronic inflammation to the lining of the joints in our body.
 As an autoimmune disorder, RA causes the body to attack itself.
 Frequently, symptoms appear first in the smaller joints of the fingers and toes.

 In about 40% of RA patients, symptoms are experienced in non-joint structures such as the skin, eyes, lungs, heart, kidneys, and blood vessels.
 With RA, the patient may have periods of flare ups and relative remission.